 - Total workflow duration

-- Individual block execution times
+- Individual block run times

 - Performance bottleneck identification